-Steven Stucky (b.
-1949) is among the most known and renowned American composers.
+Steven Stucky (1949-2016) is among the most known and renowned American composers.
 A laureate of the Pulitzer Prize for the Concerto for Orchestra no. 2 (2005), he is member of the American Academy in Rome, director of New Music USA, member of the board of The Koussevitzky Music Foundations and member of the American Academy of Arts and Letters.
 A valued pedagogue, professor at the University of California, Berkeley, and the Eastman School of Music, he also is active as conductor, teacher, and writer on music.

 Steven Stucky is one of the greatest authorities on the musical output of Witold Lutosławski, and the author of a valuable monograph titled Lutosławski and His Music (Cambridge 1981), recognized with the prestigious ASCAP Deems Taylor Award.
 His achievements in this field also won him the Gold Medal of the Witold Lutosławski Society in Warsaw.
 As a valued expert and mentor to the young generation of composers, he was appointed jury member of the Witold Lutosławski Composition Competition organized by the Witold Lutosławski Society.

 In 2013 he was made artistic consultant and co-author of the program for the Lutosławski Centennial celebrations, organized by Esa-Pekka Salonen and the Philharmonia Orchestra in London.